-Candor/Cooperation: Respondent cooperated in the investigation of this case and is further cooperating by entering into this Stipulation to resolve this matter before the filing of disciplinary charges.
+Candor/Cooperation (Std.
+1.2(e)(v)): Respondent admitted her non-compliance to Membership Services during the audit, and to the State Bar investigator during the subsequent investigation.
+Respondent cooperated by entering into this Stipulation to resolve this matter before the filing of disciplinary charges.
 (In the Matter of Riordan (Review Dept. 2007) 5 Cal.
 State Bar Ct.
-Rptr 41.)
+Rptr 41; and Silva-Vidor v.
+State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)